 We are delighted to announce the top three stories from October’s entries are (in alphabetical order):

 If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
-If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) next July so please do not send it elsewhere until after the literary festival.
+If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.

-If you have requested, and paid for, critique, this will be with you in the next few days.
+If you have requested, and paid for, critique, this will be with you in the next few days if not already.

 Gareth’s feedback on the stories received this month:

 Neighbours.
 This is a rich seam, and people have mined it to very good effect.